SaschaDittmann/CFCD-exercises/application_management.md

 </p>
 </details>

-### Create a new app named 'my-app', using the docker image 'ghost', with the following settings (Memory Limit 512 MB, Disk Limit 512 MB, Instances 2)
+### Create a new app named 'my-app', using the docker image 'ghost', with the following settings (Memory Limit 512 MB, Disk Limit 512 MB, Instances 2).
+Use the 'cf push' command with the appropriate parameters.

 <details><summary>show</summary>
 <p>